O/O Long Boil Barley Wine by Lundgren+Lindqvist, Sweden26 May,2017

 Art direction is fairly clear in its communicative intentions, making a link between wine ageing and sense of exclusivity in scene setting, which was shot in a local wine cellar, and in a three part sequence where a bottle is cut with a saber, a theatrical practice typically associated with Champagne.
 These are well lit, slightly tongue-in-cheek in their imagery, action and dressing, while colour works well to find a middle ground between beer and the rich and earthy qualities of wine.
 More work by Lundgren+Lindqvist on BP&O.

-What do you think of Lundgren+Lindqvist’s packaging work for O/O Brewing?
+What do you think of Lundgren+Lindqvist’s packaging design work for O/O Brewing?
 Share your thoughts in the comment section below or get the conversation started on Twitter.

 More craft beer branding & packaging on BP&O: